Initializing the Flight Controller

 python3 PX4-Autopilot/Tools/px4_uploader.py diatone_mamba-f405-mk2_default.px4

-Use this approach if you have the .px4 file (a JSON-wrapped, board-ID-tagged firmware envelope) instead of the raw .bin.
+The .px4 file is a JSON-wrapped, board-ID-tagged firmware envelope; px4_uploader.py verifies that its embedded board ID matches the bootloader’s reported board (42) before erasing flash.
 The dfu-util flow above is preferred for fully programmatic deployments.

 5. Starting the drone software stack#